 What Motorhomes Have a Spartan Chassis?

 There’s great representation from Spartan chassis in the RV industry, with Entegra Cornerstone, Aspire, Anthem, and Reatta models using their structure.
-Newmar’s King Aire, Essex, London Aire, Mountain Aire, New Aire, Dutch Star, and Ventana models depend upon Spartan Chassis.
+Newmar’s King Aire, Essex, London Aire, Mountain Aire models depend upon Spartan Chassis.
+The New Aire, Dutch Star, and Ventana models have the option to switch to the Spartan chassis.
 Foretravel’s Realm and FS450 models do as well.
 Even Jayco’s Embark model is on the Spartan Chassis.

 What Is the Difference Between a Freightliner Chassis and a Spartan Chassis?